 You Might Also Like

 I have always kept my writing to myself, journaling and stories, until now.
-I am hoping to become a published author one day, on the side of my dream job as being a veterinarian.
-I hope to stay in Colorado to live the lake-life and be outdoors as much as possible.
-I am always up for an adventure or [...]
+And although I love writing, I am actually studying wildlife biology and conservation at Colorado State University.
+I hope to stay in Colorado to live the lake-life and be outdoors as much as possible in my future, [...]